-The following summary of certain terms and provisions of warrants to purchase 2,300,000 shares of the Common Stock (the "Purchase Warrants") is not complete and is subject to, and qualified in its entirety by the provisions of, the Purchase Warrants.
+The following summary of certain terms and provisions of warrants to purchase approximately 2,100 shares of the Common Stock outstanding as of December 31, 2023 (the "Purchase Warrants") is not complete and is subject to, and qualified in its entirety by the provisions of, the Purchase Warrants.
 For a complete description, you should refer to the form of Purchase Warrant, a copy of which is incorporated by reference as an exhibit to our Annual Report on Form 10-K.